Ryan Coogler’s “Sinners” leads Oscars with 16 nominations, setting a record. He’s an acclaimed filmmaker behind hits like Black Panther.

-The documentary 'The Voice of Hind Rajab' about a Palestinian girl killed in Gaza in 2024 has received multiple international awards and nominations, including an Oscar nod for Best International Feature.
-The film uses real audio recordings to depict her final hours amid ongoing conflict, drawing global attention to civilian casualties.
+The film 'The Voice of Hind Rajab,' based on the real-time Israeli killing of a Palestinian girl in Gaza, has received multiple international awards and nominations, including an Oscar nod for Best International Feature.
+It depicts Hind Rajab's final hours during a 2024 attack, drawing global attention to civilian casualties amid ongoing conflict.

 The Directors Guild of America (DGA) Awards, held at Beverly Hilton, reaffirmed predictions for the upcoming Oscars.
 Nine of the last ten DGA winners have gone on to win Best Director at the Oscars.
 The event also highlighted industry challenges, with new DGA president Christopher Nolan addressing declining employment for filmmakers amid a stable entertainment market.